sam43/MindvalleyChannels/README.md

 ### What parts of the test did you find challenging and why?

+I had to use the retrofit cache interceptor for offline caching mechanism.
+Initially I tried working with Room DB for quite a while but unfortunately I couldn't get along with only one issue that I was facing almost from the beginning.
+I still couldn't fix it even finishing the whole task!
+So, this was the first challenging task.
+The work with the room DB is in another branch named "feature/caching-using-room-db", i will fix it when I get time.

+Another one is UI testing.
 After worked the network testing and repository testing, when I moved to the UI testing I found it challenging enough.
 I have tried with less complex UI than the current one.
 To resolve this, I also tried mocking the FragmentBinding to access the child view ID but I couldn't succeed but I can check the immediate view hierarchy and test it.
 I needed some more research on it but as I have some deliverable form my office, I couldn't.